 There’s a 52 Week Savings Challenge (or 52 week savings plan) that’s been doing the rounds over the past few months (maybe years) and the more I search, the more posts I find on it with variations and new ideas.
 It’s such an awesome concept and really relevant now since it’s National Savings Month in South Africa.
 Of course, no matter where you are or when you read this, any month can be your focused savings month and you can start this savings challenge at any point!

-The 52 Week Savings Challenge is quite simply really and the way it works is that you start by saving R10 in the first week, R20 in the second week, R30 in the third, and so forth.
+The 52 Week Saving Plan is quite simply really and the way it works is that you start by saving R10 in the first week, R20 in the second week, R30 in the third, and so forth.
 By the end of 52 weeks you would have saved R13,780.
 That’s pretty amazing isn’t it!
 (And of course if you save your money in an interest bearing account you can end up with a little more)

 Have a look at the image to see how you increase your weekly savings by R10 each week.

 The trick is to stick to your savings goal each week and even though it all looks quite easy in the beginning, in reality it get’s harder and harder each week!
 You see the last 4 weeks where you have to save R490, R500, R510 & R520?
 Will you really be able to do that?
 That may seem a little crazy!

 Here’s an alternative way to do this.
 There are 52 weeks and each week has a value assigned to it.
 It doesn’t actually make any difference in which order you complete the savings, as long as each amount is saved.
 With other words, in month 1 you may be able to do a R400 week as well as a R50, R20 & R10.
 In the second month you may only be able to do small amounts do to some circumstances.
 That’s okay, swop it up but be sure to mark off a value each week.